rsanchezmo/jaxer/README.md

 ## Description
 ### Dataset
-The dataset has been downloaded from [Yahoo Finance](https://es.finance.yahoo.com/quote/BTC-USD?p=BTC-USD&.tsrc=fin-srch).
-The time resolution is a day to avoid any preprocessing to fill missing timesteps.
-There is a ```.csv``` with all de BTC-USD data.
+The dataset has been downloaded from [Tiingo](https://www.tiingo.com/) using the free [Tiingo Python API REST](https://www.tiingo.com/documentation/crypto).
+The dataset consists on the BTC/USD price from 2018-01-01 to 2024-01-01.
+3 time resolutions are available: 4h, 1h, 5m in order to evaluate the model performance on different time resolutions.
+I first downloaded one day time resolution from yahoo finance but data was really scarce.
+Tiingo provides a json with timepoints and was the best option from my search on the internet for free data.

 The available information is:
 - Low/High price
 - Close/Open price
 - Volume
-- Adjusted close price: I decided not to use this information as in BTC is the same as the close price.
-Must avoid redundant information.
+- Number of trades

 The dataset class is implemented in PyTorch due to the easyness of creating a dataloader.
 However, as we are working with jax arrays, it was necessary to pass a function to the dataloader to map the torch tensors to jax.ndarrays.

 The test set is not randomly computed across the entire dataset.
 For better generalization capabilities understanding, the test set is taken from the last dataset components; simulating real world prediction.

 #### Normalization
 Data must be normalized to avoid exploding gradients during training.
-Two normalization methods are implemented.
+Several normalization methods are implemented.
 First, a normalization across the entire dataset.
 Second, a window normalization.
 The second one seems more suitable to avoid losing too much resolution and also to ensure to work over time and not become obsolete (BTC may surpass the current max BTC price or volume).
 However, this approach can introduce inconsistencies in data scaling across different windows, potentially affecting the model's performance and its ability to generalize to new data.
 For each approach, two normalizers are implemented: a min-max scaler and a standard scaler.

 ### Model